 *The carriage house adds one bedroom, one full bath, and an additional 750 square feet.

-email@example.com.
+Send comments and listings to email@example.com.
 Please note: We do not feature unfurnished homes and will not respond to submissions we won’t pursue.
 Follow John R. Ellement on Twitter @JREbosglobe.